 - Grind all the ingredients mentioned under ground masala with coconut milk to a smooth paste and set aside.

 - In a pan, heat coconut oil and add ginger and onions.
 Saute the onions till they are a light golden brown and add tomatoes.
 Cook the tomatoes for 5-7 minutes till they break down easily with the back of a spoon.

-- Add the defrosted (drain the water) prawns to the gravy and cook them for 7-8 minutes.
+- Add the defrosted (drain the water) prawns to the gravy and cook them for 7-8 minutes (cooking times will change based on the size of prawns used - refer to notes below).
 Sprinkle curry leaves on top, mix well and switch off the flame.
 Let the curry rest for 5 minutes before serving with steamed rice.